PABLO PICASSO

 Unquestionably the most famous Spanish artist of the 20th century, Pablo Picasso was born in Malaga on October 25, 1881.
 From childhood, he was surrounded by the arts.
 His father, don José, was a drawing teacher and curator of the city’s museum.
 The young Picasso showed exceptional talent from an early age.
 He received academic artistic training at Barcelona’s School of Fine Arts, La Llotja, and then at the Royal Academy of Fine Arts San Fernando in Madrid.
 He made his first visit to Paris in the autumn of 1900, to attend the Universal Exhibition with his friend Casagemas.
 Casagemas’ suicide the following year had a profound effect on Picasso.
 His painting became darker and more melancholy.
 This was the Blue Period.
 He makes the acquaintance of the poet Max Jacob at an exhibition devoted to him by Ambroise Vollard in his rue Laffitte gallery.
 Picasso moved to the Bateau-Lavoir in Montmartre, Paris, in May 1904.
 He met André Salmon and Guillaume Apollinaire.
 They frequented the Medrano circus and Le Lapin Agile.
 His painting changed.
 He painted Saltimbanques, acrobats and other circus figures.
 It becomes lighter.
 Colors tend toward ochre-pink tones.

-For the artists of this generation, the first years of the century were a period of teeming emulation.
+For the artists of this generation, the early years of the century were a period of teeming emulation.
 Picasso met the Americans Gertrude Stein and her brother Léo at the end of 1905.
 Their Parisian home on rue de Fleurus was an extremely important place for meetings and exchanges in the history of avant-garde art until the First World War.
 In particular, it was at the Stein home that Pablo Picasso and Henri Matisse met.
-Picasso painted Portrait of Gertrude Stein (Metropolitan Museum of Art, New York) in 1906 in a primitivist vein - the American's face is reduced to a mask - coinciding with his summer stay in Gosol, his discovery of Iberian art and the Gauguin retrospective at the Salon d'Automne.
-Les Demoiselles d'Avignon (MoMA, New York), undertaken shortly afterwards, were Picasso's response to Henri Matisse's Bonheur de vivre(Barnes Foundation, Merion, Pennsylvania) and the starting point for Cubism, following his autumn 1907 meeting with Georges Braque, his "rope-mate".
-That year's Salon d'Automne devoted a retrospective to the work of Cézanne, who had died the previous year and played an essential role in the development of Cubism.
-Along with Marcel Duchamp's ready-made, cubism was undoubtedly the most important revolution in twentieth-century art at a time when theories of relativity and the fourth dimension were being developed.
+Picasso painted Portrait of Gertrude Stein (Metropolitan Museum of Art, New York) in 1906 in a primitivist vein – the American’s face is reduced to a mask – coinciding with his summer stay in Gosol, his discovery of Iberian art and the Gauguin retrospective at the Salon d’Automne.
+Les Demoiselles d’Avignon (MoMA, New York), undertaken shortly afterwards, were Picasso’s response to Henri Matisse’s Bonheur de vivre(Barnes Foundation, Merion, Pennsylvania) and the starting point for Cubism, following the autumn 1907 meeting with Georges Braque, his “rope-mate”.
+That year’s Salon d’Automne devoted a retrospective to the work of Cézanne, who had died the previous year and played an essential role in the development of Cubism.
+Along with Marcel Duchamp’s ready-made, cubism was undoubtedly the most important revolution in twentieth-century art at a time when theories of relativity and the fourth dimension were being developed.
 It completely overturned pictorial space and the representation of reality.
 For Picasso, cubism was not an isolated moment of experimentation in his work, but an acquired language that he would use throughout his career in a variety of ways.

 Hommage à Apollinaire, Chagall, 1913